MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 ## Clusters

-Clusters are logical components that let you express resource isolation for all dataflow-powered objects, e.g. indexes and sinks.
+Clusters are logical components that let you express resource isolation for all dataflow-powered objects, e.g. indexes.
 When creating dataflow-powered objects, you must specify which cluster you want to use.
 (Not explicitly naming a cluster uses your session's default cluster.)